MMTI/Multiband_fMRI_Volume_Censoring/README.txt

 3. [censoredVolumes,lpffdCensoredVolumes,lpfdvCensoredVolumes] = …
 getCensoredVolumesFromNifti(fileNameDataNifti,fileNameBrainMask3D,MPs,LPF_FD_Threshold,DV_GEV_d)
 	This is a wrapper for getCensoredVolumes that opens a nifti or cifti time series using niftiread.
 It is identical, except that instead of taking in time series and a gray matter mask, it takes in the file name of the time series and the file name of the gray matter mask.
-The repetition time (TR) is obtained from the nifty header.
+The repetition time (TR) is obtained from the nifti header.
 It opens them using niftiread and calls getCensoredVolumes; the outputs are identical.
 Inputs:
 I.	fileNameDataNifti4D: The file name of the nifti RSFC time series.
 II.	fileNameBrainMask3D: The file name of the nifti gray matter mask.